hemanta212/blogger-cli/blogger_cli/docs/serving_blog_locally.md

 --dir : Folder path to serve.
 By default, it is the blog_dir value in blog's config -p : Port to host on.
 Default is 8000
 --blog, -b : blog name
---verbose, -v : enabel verbosity for more information
+--verbose, -v : enable verbosity for more information